 As cats age, many health conditions can make accessing the litter box painful.
 Joint pain, tumors, and injuries can all make climbing into the box uncomfortable enough that many cats begin peeing outside the litter box.
 They may begin to associate the litter box with the pain and start avoiding the box altogether.

-Once cats begin avoiding their litter box, it can be difficult to encourage them to resume use.
+Once litter box avoidance begins, it can be difficult to encourage cats to resume use.
 We recommend providing steps to support access before any avoidance issues start.
-These are actually kitchen shelf organizers!
-But their size is perfect to provide low-rise, wide, stable steps for cats to access the litter box.
+These steps are custom-designed and made in the USA from white, non-toxic HIPS (high impact poly styrene).
+Their size is perfect to provide low-rise, wide, stable steps for cats to access the litter box.